Page last updated: October 5, 2021

-The City of Barrie has implemented service changes and worked with community agencies to help connect residents with support resources during the pandemic, and to help prevent the spread of COVID-19 within the community.
+The City has implemented service changes and worked with community agencies to help connect residents with support resources during the pandemic, and to help prevent community spread of COVID-19.
 Information about support from other levels of government is also included on this page.

 In addition to the information below, a helpful list of COVID-19 information resources for Barrie and Simcoe County residents is available from the Barrie Public Library's Information Barrie Community Database.